iabhiroop/Tic-Tac-Toe-MultiPlayer-OpenCV/README.md

   - Allows you to see the object tracer while playing to confirm the position of the pointer.

 ### Installation
-Install the unpuzzle repository by following the instructions in the repository.
+Install the Tic-Tac-Toe repository by following the instructions in the repository.

 Install the required Python libraries using the following command:
 ```pip install opencv numpy```